devops329/devops/instruction/deliverable7Environments/deliverable7Environments.md

 Here are the steps you need to take.

 1. **Store each release candidate on S3**.
-This makes it so that you can easily host different versions in different environments and rollback to a previous version in case of a failure.
+This makes it so that you can easily host different versions in different environments and roll back to a previous version in case of a failure.
 1. **Create a `production` environment**: Officially make your existing CloudFront distribution into your CloudFront production environment.
 1. **Create a `staging` environment**: Copy the work done to create the production environment in order to create a staging environment.
 1. **Automatically deploy to staging**: Always deploy a new version directly to the staging environment so that we can see the latest changes.